Sport in Leicester: Football

-Leicester City have also enjoyed a fair degree of success.
-In 2016, they became the sixth team to win the Premier League, having started the season with odds of 5000 to 1.
-They have championed the second tier of the English league system on a record seven occasions, competed in the top flight regularly during their history, won three Football League Cups and reached the FA Cup Final five times, lifting the trophy for the first time on their latest attempt in 2021.
-In the 2008–09 season they competed in and won League One (third tier), to which they were relegated for the first time.
-In 2014, they returned to the Premier League after ten years away.
-Their current stadium is the King Power Stadium (formerly the Walkers Stadium), situated south of the city centre and near to the site of Filbert Street from which they relocated in 2002 after 111 years.
-Notable former managers include Jimmy Bloomfield, David Pleat, Brian Little, Claudio Ranieri, and Martin O'Neill.
-Notable former players include Gordon Banks (England's World Cup winning goalkeeper in 1966), Peter Shilton, Frank Worthington, Gary Lineker (the third highest goalscorer of all time for the England team with 48 goals between 1984 and 1992), Alan Smith, Emile Heskey, Neil Lennon, Riyad Mahrez, Danny Drinkwater, Robert Huth, Andy King, Simon Grayson, Harry Maguire, and N'Golo Kanté.
-Notable current players include Kasper Schmeichel, Wes Morgan, Jamie Vardy, Marc Albrighton, Christian Fuchs, James Maddison, Wilfred Ndidi, and Youri Tielemans.
+Leicester City have won every major honour in English football, one of only five clubs to do so this century.
+In 2016, they famously became the sixth team to win the Premier League.
+They have competed in the top flight regularly during their history, won three League Cups and reached the FA Cup Final five times, lifting the trophy for the first time in 2021.
+The club have also competed in seven European campaigns to date, notably reaching the UEFA Champions League quarter-finals in 2016-17 and UEFA Conference League semi-finals in 2021-22.
+They have championed the second tier of English football on a record eight occasions, most recently in 2023-24.
+In the 2008–09 season, they competed in and won League One, the only time they have played in the third tier of the English football league system.

+The club's current stadium is the King Power Stadium (formerly the Walkers Stadium), situated south of the city centre and near to the site of Filbert Street from which they relocated in 2002 after 111 years.
+Notable former managers include Jimmy Bloomfield, Matt Gillies, Martin O'Neill, Nigel Pearson, Claudio Ranieri, and Brendan Rodgers.
+Notable former players include Gordon Banks (England's World Cup winning goalkeeper in 1966), Peter Shilton, Frank Worthington, Gary Lineker (the third highest goalscorer of all time for the England team with 48 goals between 1984 and 1992), Alan Smith, Emile Heskey, Neil Lennon, Simon Grayson, Andy King, Kasper Schmeichel, Danny Simpson, Wes Morgan, Robert Huth, Christian Fuchs, Riyad Mahrez, Danny Drinkwater, N'Golo Kanté, Marc Albrighton, Shinji Okazaki, Harry Maguire, James Maddison, and Youri Tielemans.
+Notable current players include Jamie Vardy, Wilfred Ndidi, and Ricardo Pereira.

+Formed in 2004 as an independent club, Leicester City Women became fully professional in 2020 and were acquired by King Power, the parent company of men's affiliate Leicester City FC.
+They primarily play home fixtures at the King Power Stadium, and currently boast "one of the most impressive women’s-only facilities in English football.